DanieleDidino/DanieleDidino/README.md

-## About me :vulcan_salute:
+## About me

-Hello, I'm Daniele.
+Hello :vulcan_salute:, I'm Daniele.
 I'm a Data Scientist with expertise in analyzing and interpreting structured and unstructured data, data modeling, hypothesis testing, defining statistical approaches, and clearly explaining findings.

 ### :computer: Programming Languages